itdxer/neupy/site/docs/layers/debug.rst

     :align: center
     :alt: Debug network structure

-This function will pop-up PDF file with graph that defines all layers and relations between them.
-In addition it shows input and output shape per each layer.
+This function will pop-up PDF file with a graph that defines all layers and relations between them.
+In addition, it shows input and output shape per each layer.

-Instead of showing pop-up preview we can simply save it in separate file.
+Instead of showing pop-up preview we can simply save it in the separate file.

 .. code-block:: python